adm410/ToDo/readme.md

 - Minor bug fixes.

-- Calender can no be opened by clicking on date or time.
+- Calender can now be opened by clicking on date or time.

     `→` to open calender.